-General information about positive NIPT results: Trisomy 10
+General information about positive NIPT results: Trisomy 12

-My patient's NIPT is positive for trisomy 10.
+My patient's NIPT is positive for trisomy 12.
 What does this mean?

-Your patient's noninvasive prenatal testing (NIPT) result suggests the presence of an extra copy of chromosome 10.
+Your patient's noninvasive prenatal testing (NIPT) result suggests the presence of an extra copy of chromosome 12.
 NIPT is a screening test; false positives can occur.
-The actual chance for the pregnancy to have trisomy 10 depends on many factors, including the patient's clinical and family history.
+The actual chance for the pregnancy to have trisomy 12 depends on many factors, including the patient's clinical and family history.

 Next steps to consider: You should discuss the results and the potential clinical implications with your patient.
-Globally, professional medical societies recommend that all women with a positive screening result should have genetic counseling and a comprehensive ultrasound evaluation with an opportunity for diagnostic testing to confirm the results.
-Confirmation prior to birth can also help with pregnancy and neonatal management.
+Globally, professional medical societies recommend that all women with a positive screening result should have genetic counseling and a comprehensive ultrasound evaluation with an opportunity for diagnostic testing to confirm the results. ^{1,2} Confirmation prior to birth can also help with pregnancy and neonatal management.

-See below for more information about trisomy 10.
+See below for more information about trisomy 12.

-What is trisomy 10?
+What is trisomy 12?

-Trisomy 10 is a condition that is caused by an extra chromosome number 10 (three copies instead of two).
+Trisomy 12 is a condition that is caused by an extra chromosome number 12 (three copies instead of two).

-What are the features of trisomy 10?
+What are the features of trisomy 12?

-Most pregnancies with trisomy 10 will miscarry spontaneously.
-If a developing fetus has mosaic trisomy 10 (where some cells are normal and some cells have trisomy 10), there is an increased chance for the pregnancy to progress and possibly survive to term.
-However, liveborn infants with full or mosaic trisomy 10 are expected to have serious medical problems.
-Key features include dysmorphism, cardiac and renal anomalies, growth retardation, and deformities of hands and feet.
-Neonatal or early infancy death is the most likely outcome.
-In reported cases of prenatally diagnosed trisomy 10, the outcomes have ranged from normal to live births with clinical sequelae.
+Most pregnancies with trisomy 12 will miscarry spontaneously.
+Full trisomy 12 has not been reported in live births.
+If a developing fetus has mosaic trisomy 12 (where some cells are normal and some cells have trisomy 12), there is an increased chance for the pregnancy to progress and possibly survive to term.
+However, liveborn infants with mosaic trisomy 12 are expected to have serious medical problems.
+Key features include intellectual disability, dysmorphism, and organ system anomalies, and can lead to fetal or neonatal death.
+The outcomes have ranged from normal to live births with clinical sequelae.
 The variability in clinical presentation is believed to be due to confined placental mosaicism (CPM; when trisomic cells are present in the placenta, but not in the fetus) or the degree of fetal mosaicism.